The hilarious #1 New York Times bestselling picture book about dealing with unexplained feelings...and the danger in suppressing them.

 Need more Jim Panzee in your life?
 Don't miss the next book, Grumpy Monkey: Party Time!

 Suzanne Lang is the author of the New York Times bestselling Grumpy Monkey, as well as several other titles.
 When Suzanne is not working on books, she writes and produces children's television.

 MAX LANG is an animation director, storyboard artist, character designer, and illustrator.
 He codirected the adaptation of The Gruffalo, which was nominated for an Oscar and a BAFTA, as well as the adaptation of the picture book Room on the Broom, which has won numerous awards including the Cristal for Best TV Production at this year's Annecy Animation Festival.

-"Suzanne Lang's encouragement to sit with your emotions (thus allowing them to pass) is nearly Buddhist in its take, and it will be great bibliotherapy for the crabby, cranky, and cross.
-Oscar-nominated animator Max Lang's cartoony illustrations lighten the mood without making light of Jim's mood; Jim has comically long arms, and his facial expressions are quite funny." —Kirkus Reviews
+Oscar-nominated animator Max Lang's cartoony illustrations lighten the mood without making light of Jim's mood; Jim has comically long arms, and his facial expressions are quite funny. -Kirkus

 A monkey learns to ride out a wave of emotion in this reassuring picture book about feelings from the creators of Families, Families, Families! -Publisher Weekly